 Get ready for the appraiser’s onsite visit

-Appraisers are not going to devalue your home because you left some clothes on the floor or because the bed isn’t made.
-But it never hurts to make a good impression during an appraiser’s onsite visit.
+Appraisers won’t devalue your home because you left some clothes on the floor or the bed isn’t made.
+But it never hurts to make a good impression during an appraiser’s on-site visit.

 Spend an afternoon sprucing up the yard, clear the dishes from the sink, and secure or remove your pets.
 Avoid watering the lawn right before the visit, though.
 The appraiser will need to assess the outside and will want to avoid tracking mud into your home.